Who is AcceptanceNOW?

 Acceptance Now Collections Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with a debt collection company, you should also consider filing a complaint.

 Your Rights When Dealing with Acceptance Now Collections

-• Acceptance Now may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Acceptance Now cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Acceptance Now must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Acceptance Now must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Acceptance Now cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Acceptance Now cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Acceptance Now collections From Your Credit Report Today!